Connectivity: Bluetooth 5.3, USB-C

 This makes the Bose QuietComfort Earbuds II more expensive, but considering they're newer, packed with the latest tech and bring better ANC to the table, we think that's fair.
+Check out the current Bose promo codes to see if you can save further.
 In terms of how these buds compare to their rivals, they're expensive but competitively priced.
 The AirPods Pro 2 are $249 / £249 / AU$399 and the 1More Evo are $170 / £220 / AU$383.

 Bose QuietComfort Earbuds II vs Sony WF-1000XM4: Design

 The Sony WF-1000XM4 true wireless earbuds have a rounded style.
 You can choose only three Small, Medium and Large ear tips made from polyurethane, which feels like silicone and foam combined.

 During our testing, we found that positioning the WF-1000XM4 earbuds comfortably took longer than it should have.
 They were fiddly to insert, and we felt they should fit more deeply in the ear than they do.
 But we did get used to their fit over time.
 At 7.3g each, they’re not exactly lightweight.